No Fee Until We Collect

 When calling the authorities, callers should provide as many details as possible about themselves and their location.
 These details could include the caller’s name and other personal details, along with the specific city and street names.

-Individuals should keep in mind that in Illinois, people involved in an accident must file a crash report with the police if the accident resulted in more than $1,500 worth of property damage, deaths, or bodily injuries of any kind.
+In Illinois, people involved in an accident must file a crash report with the police if the accident resulted in more than $1,500 worth of property damage, deaths, or bodily injuries of any kind.

-Having the police develop a crash report can be hugely beneficial, as it may help support victims’ statements when filing a claim or lawsuit.
+Having the police develop a crash report can be beneficial, as it may help support victims’ statements when filing a claim or lawsuit.
 Police look at the accident as objectively as possible to determine how it occurred.

 Gather as Much Evidence as Possible